Samjolas/equillibrium/README.md

 - I learnt the usefulness of using * {margin: 0; padding: 0;}; I created an unorderlist and notice the list had a default margin, have alot of trials I noticed that the issu was I did not had a default margin and padding at the beginning.

+- After the feedback from a Frontend Mentor I decided to try out the the hover state using the pseudo class ::after and I achieved it.
+This was a great task.

 ### Continued development

 - Keep improving my css skills and also my JavaScript skills.